Basionym: Replaced synonyms

+Types and original material

+When working with basionyms and new combinations, there are specific rules regarding type specimens.
+Because a new combination is typified by the type of its basionym, all original material must also come from the basionym.
+This means that taxonomists cannot designate a lectotype (a type specimen selected after the original description) from specimens that were only cited or used in the later new combination but were not part of the original material of the basionym.
+Such specimens could only be designated as neotypes if no original material exists.

 Combinatio nova

 The basionym of the name Picea abies (the Norway spruce) is Pinus abies.
 The species was originally named Pinus abies by Carl Linnaeus and so the author citation of the basionym is simply "L." Later on, botanist Gustav Karl Wilhelm Hermann Karsten decided this species should not be grouped in the same genus (Pinus) as the pines, so he transferred it to the genus Picea (the spruces).
 The new name Picea abies is combinatio nova, a new combination (abbreviated comb. nov.).
 With author citation, the current name is "Picea abies (L.) Karst."

 Status novus

 In 1964, the subfamily name Pomoideae, which had been in use for the group within family Rosaceae that have pome fruit like apples, was no longer acceptable under the code of nomenclature because it is not based on a genus name.
 Claude Weber did not consider the family name Malaceae Small to be taxonomically appropriate, so he created the name Maloideae at the rank of subfamily, referring to the original description of the family, and using the same type.
 This change of rank from family to subfamily is an example of status novus (abbreviated stat. nov.), also called a "name at new rank".